lvscar/split-command/README.md

 (function argvProcess(){
     if (argv._[0] === 'coreCommand') {
         console.log("coreCommand running....")             // any awesome logic  of your normal sub command }
+    var projectPackageJSON = require('../package.json');  // configuration file of your project
-    splitCommand();                                   // let's split command do the rest })()
+    var isSplitCommandMatched = splitCommand(projectPackageJSON); // let's split command do the rest })()
 ```